 Juveniles and students in Texas are often treated more leniently than other criminal offenders.
 But, if charged with a crime, they also face special risks.
-Indeed, a criminal conviction can follow an individual throughout his or her life.
-They may have difficulty getting into the schools or programs of their choices and will find their scholarship options limited.
+Indeed, a criminal conviction can follow an individual throughout their life.
+They may have difficulty getting into the schools or programs of their choice and will find their scholarship options limited.
 A mistake in high school can hinder one’s ability, years later, to land the job of their choice.

-We can help.
-The attorneys at Kyle Law Firm offer discreet, aggressive legal defense services to students and their families.
-Drawing on more than 60 years of combined experience, we know how to fight back against criminal charges.
-We investigate every aspect of every case for vulnerabilities; if a mistake has been made at any point, we will find it and leverage it to our clients’ advantage.
-We are skilled at working with opposing counsel to reduce the charges and penalties our clients face, and, in many cases, have had the charges dropped or earned complete acquittals.
+Our attorneys at Kyle Law Firm can help.
+They offer discreet, aggressive legal defense services to students and their families.
+Drawing on more than 60 combined years of experience, they know how to fight back against criminal charges.
+Our lawyers investigate every aspect of every case for vulnerabilities; if a mistake has been made at any point, they will find it and leverage it to our client’s advantage.
+They are skilled at working with opposing counsel to reduce the charges and penalties that our clients face, and, in many cases, they have had the charges dropped or earned complete acquittals.